Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

 \section{Introduction}

 Though from the very earliest days of Lorentzian geometries, families of null geodesics (null geodesic congruences (NGCs)) were obviously known to exist, it nevertheless took many years for their significance to be realized.
-It was from the seminal work of Bondi~\cite{Bondi}, with the introduction of null surfaces and their associated null geodesics used for the study of gravitational radiation, that the realization of the importance of NGCs became recognized.
+It was from the seminal work of Bondi~\cite{Bondi}, with the introduction of null surfaces and their associated null geodesics used for the study of gravitational radiation, that the importance of NGCs became recognized.
 To analyze the differential structure of such congruences, Sachs~\cite{Sachs} introduced the fundamental `tools', known as the optical parameters, namely, the divergence, the twist (or curl) and the shear of the congruence.
 From the optical parameters one then could classify congruences by the vanishing (or the asymptotic vanishing) of one or more of these parameters.
 All the different classes exist in flat space but, in general, only special classes exist in arbitrary spacetimes.
-For example, in flat space, divergence-free congruences always exist, but for nonflat vacuum spacetimes they exist only in the case of certain high symmetries.
+For example, in flat space, divergence-free congruences always exist, but for non-flat vacuum spacetimes they exist only in the case of certain high symmetries.
 On the other hand, twist-free congruences (null surface-forming congruences) exist in all Lorentzian spacetimes.
 General vacuum spacetimes \textit{do not} allow shear-free congruences, though all \textit{asymptotically-flat spacetimes} do allow \textit{asymptotically} shear-free congruences, a natural generalization of shear-free congruences, to exist.

 Our primary topic of study will be the cases of shear-free and asymptotically shear-free NGCs.
 In flat space the general shear-free congruences have been extensively studied.
 However, only recently has the special family of \textit{regular} congruences been investigated.
 In general, as mentioned above, vacuum (or Einstein--Maxwell) metrics do not possess shear-free congruences; the exceptions being the algebraically-special metrics, all of which contain one or two such congruences.
 On the other hand, all asymptotically-flat spacetimes possess large numbers of \textit{regular asymptotically} shear-free congruences.
+By a `regular congruence' we mean a NGC that has all of its null geodesics coming from the interior of the space-time and intersecting with future null infinity; none of its geodesics lie on future null infinity.
+This condition on the congruences play a fundamental role in the present work.

 A priori there does not appear to be anything very special about shear-free or asymptotically shear-free NGCs.
 However, over the years, simply by observing a variety of topics, such as the classification of Maxwell and gravitational fields (algebraically-special metrics), twistor theory, $\mathcal{H}$-space theory and asymptotically-flat spacetimes, there have been more and more reasons to consider them to be of considerable importance.
 One of the earliest examples of this is Robinson's~\cite{Robinson} demonstration that a necessary condition for a curved spacetime to admit a null solution of Maxwell's equation is that there be, in that space, a congruence of null, \textit{shear-free geodesics}.
 Recent results have shown that the regular congruences -- both the shear-free and the asymptotically shear-free congruences -- have certain very attractive and surprising properties; each congruence is determined by a complex analytic curve in the auxiliary complex space that is referred to as $\mathcal{H}$-space.
 For asymptotically-flat spacetimes, some of these curves contain a great deal of physical information about the spacetime itself~\cite{PhysicalContent, UCF, RTmetrics}.